migtools/mta-documentation/README.md

 Migration Toolkit for Applications (MTA) is a set of tools that can be used to accelerate large-scale application modernization efforts across hybrid cloud environments on Red Hat OpenShift.

-This repository contains the files for Windup documentation.
+This repository contains the files for MTA documentation.

 ## Contributing to MTA documentation